January and February are the time to collect scion wood.

 Because scions are still alive, be sure to treat them gently.
 Do not use cuttings that show signs of disease or pest damage.
 If you are pruning at the same time, be sure to not step on them as you work around the tree.

-Scions can stay dormant in the refrigerator until it is time to graft.
-To learn how to graft, check back here when the buds on your trees start to swell!
+Scions can stay dormant in the refrigerator until it is time to graft, which is when outdoor buds begin to swell.

 You can grow a surprising amount of food in your own yard.
 Ask me how!